noFrontendSolutions/build-react-app-ssr/README.md

 ## Features:

-- creates HTML output (with seperate CSS and JS files) which could be read by web-crawlers and search engines
+- creates comprehensive HTML output files (with seperate CSS and JS files) for web-crawlers and search engines to consume
-- includes a default template that demonstrates how to properly inject initial data into your frontend app on the server
-- fast recompilation times during development-mode, featuring **HMR**
+- fast recompilation times during development-mode, featuring **HMR** on the client-side
 - **Typescript** support by default, but not mandatory
 - support for multiple **tsconfig**-files to fine-tune compiler options for frontend and backend seperately
 - both **TailwindCSS** and modern-day **CSS** support by default
 - produces minified and hashed, production-ready bundles with seperated JS, CSS and image files
+- includes a simple default example that demonstrates how to properly inject initial data into your app before it will be rendered on the browser

 ## Installation